 - Projects that will self-supply all or part of the customer’s site electrical load may be eligible for Load Displacement financial incentives;

-- Projects that produce sufficient surplus electricity to the customer’s site electrical load may be eligible for a financial incentive for the load displacement portion of the project and may be eligible to sell the surplus to BC Hydro;
+- Projects that produce surplus electricity to the customer's site electrical load may be eligible for a financial incentive for only the load displacement portion of the project;

 - Projects that are not eligible for a Load Displacement incentive may be directed to other options, such as Net Metering (Rate Schedule 1289) or an Energy Procurement initiative such as the Standing Offer Program; or